 Just like all other medical equipment, your CPAP mask needs to stay in tip top shape.
 It should be clean and comfortable, yet secure enough to withstand the air pressure needed to keep you breathing normally all night.
 When a CPAP mask becomes loose or begins to leak air, you aren’t getting the full treatment recommended by your doctor, and pauses in breathing (apneas) become more and more likely, leading to a whole host of health risks that are not to be taken lightly.

 An apnea event lowers your blood oxygen levels and triggers your body to release stress hormones, forcing you to wake up and breathe again so you don’t suffocate.
 This rapid wake up process causes a spike in heart rate and high blood pressure, putting you at a higher risk of heart attack, stroke, hypertension, and heart failure.

 How Do I Know When To Change My CPAP Mask?

-- When the seal because discolored
+- When there is discoloration of the seal

 - When the seal feels rough and uncomfortable against your skin

 - If the mask headgear becomes stretched, loose, or frayed